p-adic adelic metrics and Quadratic Chabauty I: Canonical log functions on line bundles on abelian varieties

+Before we prove this theorem, we state the analogous definitions and our result in the case of antisymmetric bundles.

-\begin{defn} We say that a log function on an antisymmetric line bundle $\L$ is {\em good} if~\eqref{m-iso2} is an isometry. \end{defn} As in the symmetric case, the notion of goodness depends on the choice of a rigidification of $L$, used to fix the isomorphism~\eqref{m-iso2}.
+\begin{defn} We say that a log function on an antisymmetric line bundle $\L$ is {\em good} if~\eqref{m-iso2} is an isometry. \end{defn} As in the symmetric case, the notion of goodness depends on the choice of a rigidification of $L$, used to fix the isomorphism~\eqref{m-iso2}. \begin{rk} A good log function on an antisymmetric line bundle is normalized. \end{rk}